mgkoning/advent-of-code-2016/README.md

 Day 1 & 2 written in F#, Microsoft's functional .NET language: http://fsharp.org

-Days 3-5 written in go, to learn how to use it.
+Days 3 and up written in go, so I can learn how to use it.
 See https://golang.org.